apache/trafodion/docs/src/site/markdown/develop.md

     git push trafdeveloper_fork TRAFODION-1507

 ## Create Pull Request
-You changed code needs to be reviewed by a Trafodion committer.
-Therefore, you need to create a pull request for your private repository; for example: <https://github.com/trafdeveloper/incubator-trafodion>.
+Your changed code needs to be reviewed by a Trafodion committer.
+Therefore, you need to create a pull request for your private repositoryc.

     # Generate pull request
     git pull-request